 “Much better, Captain,” said Do’rex, clicking slightly in amusement.
 “You’ll get the hang of this yet.”

 I sighed.
 “Everyone’s a critic.”
 He clicked again as I left the bridge.

 The crew lounge was empty.
-Saahna was probably in the gunnery suite, even though there was likely no need, and Jami was probably still in Engineering.
+Saahna was probably in the gunnery suite, even though there was likely no need, and Jami was probably still in engineering.
 Varan would be working with the passengers.

 I passed through the lounge and through the cargo bay, heading for Engineering.

 I entered to hear a conversation on the far side of the room.
-I walked around the currently shut-down Jump Drive to find Jami and Amada.
+I walked around the currently inactive Jump Drive to find Jami and Amada.
 Jami was enthusiastically pointing out aspects of the drive while Amada looked on in what I could tell was vaguely feigned interest.

 “Giving our passenger a tour of the ship?”
 I asked.

 Jami jumped.
 “Oh!
 Captain!
 I… didn’t expect to see you down here.
 What’s up?”

 I gestured dismissively.
 “Nothing of import.
 Just checking in on everyone.
 Probably going to catch some rest before the skim and Jump and wanted to make sure everything else was under control.
 Any problems?”